tashian/tumblr-bookmachine/README.md

 Bookmachine
 ===========

-Bookmachine takes your Pinboard links and makes paperback books of them: one 6"x9" book a year.
+Bookmachine takes your Tumblr posts and makes paperback books of them: one 6"x9" book.
+It is based heavily on Tom Armitage's pinboard-bookmachine: https://github.com/infovore/pinboard-bookmachine However, it uses MongoDB instead of SQLite to make importing super easy.

 Installation
 ------------